HardlyDifficult/Tutorials/Chapter1.md

  - Select all of the sprites and sprite sheets.
    - Use Ctrl click or shift click as you would while selecting in Windows Explorer.
- - In the 'Inspector', set 'Filter Mode' to 'Point (no filter)' and apply.
+ - In the 'Inspector', set 'Filter Mode' to 'Point (no filter)' and apply changes.

 <img src="http://i.imgur.com/B0nqf75.png" width=300px />